sam-mg/Dr01d_H4ckQu35t/(Damn insecure and vulnerable App)/Task - 7.md

 # Task - 7

-Let's delve into Task Seven now.
+Next up is Task Seven.
-Upon examining `MainActivity.class`, it directs us to `SqlInjectionActivity.class`.
+In `MainActivity.class`, we can trace a path to `SqlInjectionActivity.class`.
 ![Untitled](DIVA%20ScreenShots/Level%20-%207%20(SqlInjectionActivity).png)

 As you can see in the query `"SELECT * FROM sqliuser WHERE user = '" + srchtxt.getText().toString() + "'"` is vulnerable to SQL injection.